bajetech/digitalbits-hd-wallet/README.md

 ## Credits

-This package was copied and adapted from [`stellar-hd-wallet`](https://github.com/chatch/stellar-hd-wallet) for use with the [DigitalBits blockchain network](https://digitalbits.io), which is itself adapted from the [Stellar blockchain network](https://www.stellar.org).
+This package was cloned and adapted from [`stellar-hd-wallet`](https://github.com/chatch/stellar-hd-wallet) for use with the [DigitalBits blockchain network](https://digitalbits.io), which is itself adapted from the [Stellar blockchain network](https://www.stellar.org).

 Specifically the following differences from `stellar-hd-wallet` are worthy of mention: